How Common Is A False Positive Pregnancy Test And What Causes It?

 Home Pregnancy Tests

 The best way to get accurate results when using a home pregnancy test is to wait until your period late.
 At that time, the level of hCG in your system will be large enough that all of the pregnancy tests on the market will be able to detect it, producing a positive pregnancy test result.

 Most women, who are trying to get pregnant, prefer to find out as soon as possible.
 That “two week wait” becomes unbearable.
 There are many home pregnancy tests on the market that claim you can test much earlier, usually 4 or 5 days before your period is due.
 These early test pregnancy tests are typically about 97% accurate, when all the instructions are follow exactly and you read the results within the time frame listed in the instructions.

 What Can Cause False Positive Pregnancy Test Results?

 A truly “false positive” test result, due to a faulty home pregnancy test is fairly rare.
-A positive result which is not repeatable, with subsequent home pregnancy tests, is usually because of one of these reasons: Chemical pregnancy, missed reaction time, chemical interference or an evaporation line on the pregnancy test.
+A positive result which is not repeatable, with subsequent home pregnancy tests, is usually because of one of these reasons:

+- You may missed the reaction time frame.
 You really need to follow the instructions included with your home pregnancy test exactly.
 The manufacturer lets you know how long you should allow the test to sit before interpreting the results.
 If you let the test sit for longer than the instructions state, any results you interpret need to be considered invalid.
 Reading after the recommended time frame has passed can show results that you will misinterpret as a positive result.

 If you feel you are having early pregnancy symptoms and not getting the results you think you should be from your home pregnancy tests, you should contact your doctor for a blood pregnancy test.